 To change or not to change swappiness – that is the question!
 But what is swappiness, and what role does it play on your Linux system?
 Well, for this read, we have put together a detailed guide on how and when you should consider changing swappiness on your MX Linux system.

 What is swappiness?

 If you have installed your Linux system yourself, you should have run across the term – “swap space” during the partitioning phase.
-It is basically a dedicated part of your hard disk space used as a substitute for the physical memory, a.k.a.
+It is a dedicated part of your hard disk space used to substitute for the physical memory, a.k.a.
 RAM.

 If and when the computer runs short of RAM, it will push certain processes into the swap space to ensure your system keeps working smoothly.
 As such, swap is also known as virtual memory.

 The Linux kernel is programmed to automatically move certain inactive processes away from the RAM and into the swap space.
 This helps to free up the RAM – which is faster – for more memory-hungry processes and applications.

 The tendency of how much or how often processes are moved to the swap space is called swappiness, and it is represented by a value between 0 – 100, where “100” means aggressively moving processes from the RAM and into the swap space.

 By default, most Linux distros ship with a swappiness value of 60.
 However, with MX Linux, you get a swappiness value of 15 out of the box.
 So this brings the question – should I change the swappiness value on my MX Linux system?
 What changes can I expect with a higher or lower swappiness value?
 And how to change swappiness in MX Linux?

 Well, we have answered all your questions in the following segments.
 That being said, here we covered a fundamental idea of swappiness.
 If you want a more technical overview of swappiness, you can look at this article – Swappiness in Linux: Everything you need to know.